thexant/BotReadme/index.md

 - Side objectives completed
 - Helldivers KIA

-These stats integrate with the War Orders system.
+These stats integrate with the War Orders system, when stats are added to an orders progress, your server stats update too, and vice versa.

 ### Loadout System